File Formats

 The default next link id for new links.

-This should be greater than all the existing lids.
+This should be greater than all the existing link ids of this type.

 1